bambamalicious/AlienTrilogyUnity/README.md

 Load data directly from original Alien Trilogy files into Unity

 ## Origin
-Base on the wonderful work of https://github.com/Thor110/AlienTrilogyResurrection
+Based on the wonderful work of https://github.com/Thor110/AlienTrilogyResurrection

 ## Usage
 * Create a new Unity project (Unity 6000+ LTS)